 In this step, you will add the FloWorks objects that represent the production and consumption of the bulk material.

-At the production side, add a Flow Source with a production rate of 2.
-Connect it to a newly created Flow Pile with a maximum inflow rate and outflow rate of 999999 (“unlimited”) and a maximum content of 5000.
+At the production side, add a Flow Source with a production rate of 3.
+Connect it to a newly created Flow Pile (click Flow Tank in the library and select the Pile visualization) with a maximum inflow rate and outflow rate of “unlimited” (default for the inflow, you'll have to set it for the outflow) and a maximum content of 5000.

 Create a similar stockpile at the other side (hint: copy and paste the one you have just configured) and connect it to a flow sink with a maximum inflow rate of 2.
 In addition, give this stockpile an initial content of 4000 so that it can bridge the time gap until the first coaster arrives.

 Step 3 Connect the flow objects to the ships

 In this step you will add two Loading Arms to connect the stock piles to the tanks of the ships.
 Drag a loading arm into the model at the production side, near the berth.

 Connect the stock pile to the loading arm with a regular (‘A’) connection.
 Then connect the loading arm to the berth using a center (‘S’) connection.

 Once you have made these connections, you can reposition the loading arm so that it appears to be part of the berth.

 Note that we have used the "Unlimited rate" option in some places, but there has to be at least one constraint in the sequence stockpile → loading arm → vessel tank.
 Preferably you will put such constraints on the loading arm, as it makes it easier later on to dynamically change the loading rate.
 If you look at the Flow tab of the Loading Arm's properties you'll see that it behaves like a flow pump or valve, as far as controlling the flow is concerned, and it has a default max. flow rate of 10.